EigenlightArts/HEXES/README.md

 # HEXES

-WIP GBA GAME.
+WIP GBA GAME IN NATU.

 ## Special Thanks

-- Exelotl for creating Natu and a lot of code help
+- Exelotl for creating Natu and a lot of code and math help
 - Justburner for some of the math help

 ## License